hafsa-anwaar/CrimeView360/README.md

 # CrimeView360
-This is an exploratory data analysis project of crimes in New York using MySQL and python.
+This is an exploratory data analysis project of crimes in Chicago 2016 using MySQL and python.